kensiprell/ktorio.github.io/quickstart/guides/api.md

 * TOC
 {:toc}

-## Setting up the project
+## Setting Up the Project

 The first step is to set up a project.
-You can follow the [Quick Start](/quickstart/index.html) guide, or use the following form to create one:
+You can follow the [Quick Start](/quickstart/index.html) guide or use the following tool to create one:

 {% include preconfigured-form.html hash="dependency=auth&dependency=auth-jwt&dependency=ktor-jackson&dependency=cors&artifact-group=com.example&artifact-name=api-example" %}

-## Simple routing
+## Simple Routing

 First of all, we are going to use the routing feature.
-This feature is part of the Ktor's core, so you won't need to include any additional artifact.
+This feature is part of Ktor's core, so you won't need to include any additional artifacts.
 This feature is installed automatically when using the `routing { }` block.

 Let's start creating a simple GET route that responds with 'OK':